apache/superset/UPDATING.md

 ### Other

 - [17589](https://github.com/apache/superset/pull/17589): It is now possible to limit access to users' recent activity data by setting the `ENABLE_BROAD_ACTIVITY_ACCESS` config flag to false, or customizing the `raise_for_user_activity_access` method in the security manager.
 - [17536](https://github.com/apache/superset/pull/17536): introduced a key-value endpoint to store dashboard filter state.
 This endpoint is backed by Flask-Caching and the default configuration assumes that the values will be stored in the file system.
-If you are already using another cache backend like Redis or Memchached, you'll probably want to change this setting in `superset_config.py`.
+If you are already using another cache backend like Redis or Memcached, you'll probably want to change this setting in `superset_config.py`.
 The key is `FILTER_STATE_CACHE_CONFIG` and the available settings can be found in Flask-Caching [docs](https://flask-caching.readthedocs.io/en/latest/).
 - [17882](https://github.com/apache/superset/pull/17882): introduced a key-value endpoint to store Explore form data.
 This endpoint is backed by Flask-Caching and the default configuration assumes that the values will be stored in the file system.
-If you are already using another cache backend like Redis or Memchached, you'll probably want to change this setting in `superset_config.py`.
+If you are already using another cache backend like Redis or Memcached, you'll probably want to change this setting in `superset_config.py`.
 The key is `EXPLORE_FORM_DATA_CACHE_CONFIG` and the available settings can be found in Flask-Caching [docs](https://flask-caching.readthedocs.io/en/latest/).

 ## 1.4.1